AlfredKemoi100/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script creating a symbolic link
+Script creating a symbol link